tisdall/cordova-plugin-braintree/README.md

 # Braintree Cordova Plugin

 This is a [Cordova](http://cordova.apache.org/) plugin for the [Braintree](https://www.braintreepayments.com/) mobile payment processing SDK.
-Before start using this plugin please read [Braintree documentations](https://developers.braintreepayments.com/)!

 This version of the plugin uses versions `4.7.2` (iOS) and `2.3.12` (Android) of the Braintree mobile SDK.
 Documentation for the Braintree SDK can be found [here](https://developers.braintreepayments.com/start/overview).
+Before start using this plugin please read that documentation.

 **This plugin is still in development.**